Xinhua County

-The economy of Xinhua County is primarily agricultural, with 1.16 million of Xinhua County's population of 1.28 million working in agriculture.
+The economy of Xinhua County is largely agricultural, with 741 thousand of Xinhua County's population of 1.2 million working in agriculture.
 Other than agriculture, industries include machinery, electronics, ceramics, building materials, metallurgy, coal, chemical, food, paper, bamboo and wood processing.
 In recent years, Xinhua County's economy has grown quite a lot.

 In 2011, media attention was attracted by a construction project started by the county's government.
 In the hope of attracting tourists, the officials wanted to build a lavish temple (Xiongshan Si - 熊山寺 (Bear Mountain Temple)), diverting funds from more essential projects.